MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 - Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`), or one of the other pages, depending on which button triggered your sign-in flow.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - If you're on the home page, you can see an option to click **ID Token Details**: click it to see some of the ID token's decoded claims, including **groups**.
-- Click the **Admins Only** button to view the `/admin_only`.
+- Select **Admins Only** to view the `/admin_only`.
 Only users belonging to the **AdminGroup** security group can view this page.
 Otherwise an authorization failure message is displayed.
-- Click the **Regular Users** button to view the `/regular_user` page.
+- Select **Regular Users** to view the `/regular_user` page.
 Only users belonging to the **UserGroup** security group can view this page.
 Otherwise an authorization failure message is displayed.
 - You can also use the button on the top right to sign out.
 The status page reflects this.

 ## Contents